Andersonmdev/monty-hall-project/README.md

-# Monty Hall Project
+# Monty Hall Problem Simulator

-Implementation of the [Monty Hall](https://en.wikipedia.org/wiki/Monty_Hall_problem) problem, development with [Vue.js](https://vuejs.org/).
-The game is played as follows:

-1. Choose the number of doors (3 by default)
-2. Choose a door where the prize will be
-3. Start the game and choose a door
+## Overview

+This project is a web-based implementation of the famous [Monty Hall](https://en.wikipedia.org/wiki/Monty_Hall_problem) problem using Vue.js.
+The Monty Hall problem is a probability puzzle that is based on a game show scenario.
+The objective is to simulate the outcomes of the Monty Hall game and help users understand the counterintuitive nature of the problem.

 ## Install dependencies